Published March 10 and updated March 27, 2023

 The amount of UHT an owner is required to pay in respect of a residential property for a calendar year is determined by multiplying the owner’s ownership interest in the property by the property’s taxable value by the 1% rate of tax.

-The UHT return along with the instructions can be found in the link below: https://www.canada.ca/en/revenue-agency/services/forms-publications/forms/uht-2900.html
+The UHT return along with the instructions can be found on the CRA website here.

 For many affected owners that are Canadian citizens or permanent residents who hold real estate indirectly, the UHT return will primarily require them to complete basic information about themselves, disclose information about the property that will come from their property tax assessment, and to confirm (where applicable) what exemption applies.